 An overview of an artificial sky modelling.

-The tool artificial creates artificial frames which looks similar as frames acquired by a real telescope.
-The primary purpose of this tool is to test and to verify algorithms of Munipack.
-However, it can be very useful for both education and planing of an observation because various atmospheric and instrumental effects as well as various phenomena can be easy modelled.
+The tool artificial creates artificial frames which looks like frames acquired by a real telescope.
+The primary purpose of this tool is to test, and to verify, algorithms of Munipack.
+However, it can be very useful for both education and planing of an observation ‒ some atmospheric and instrumental effects, as well as some sky phenomena, can be easy modelled.

 All generated frames are marked by a brand icon.
-The icon is supposed as the very important element because the created frames can look very realistic for inexperienced peoples.
-In many situations, it can be very difficult to recognise, even by an objective method, between a real and an artificial frame.
-That why there is no way how to remove the icon without a source code modification.
+The icon is supposed as the very important element, because the artificial frames can look very realistic for inexperienced peoples.
+In many situations, it can be very difficult to recognise, even by an objective method, between a real and the artificial frame.
+That why there is no way how to remove the icon except the source code modification.

 FITS headers of all files contains review of parameters used for frame generation.
 It naturally indicates the right origin of any frame without doubts.
-However, frames are sometimes converted to other picture formats such as PNG or JPG, or examined by non-expers, so the clearly visible watermark is the proper warning sign.
+However, frames are sometimes converted to other picture formats such as PNG or JPG, or examined by non-expers, so the clearly visible watermark is the proper warning marker.

 For our very first generated frame, we'll select the open star cluster NGC 637 (see A Star Chart Tutorial).
 The artificial frame can be generated by these commands:

 $ munipack cone -o ngc637.fits -r 0.1 -- 25.775 64.03 $ munipack artificial -c ngc637.fits --rcen 25.775 --dcen 64.03 --verbose

 The result is available as artificial.fits and displayed on figure below.
 Many parameters has been keep on their default values as --verbose switch shows.
 The most important parameters are the telescope area 1m2 (cca 1.1m in diameter by default) and the exposure duration 1 second.
 The stars on the frame has been given by a catalogue (in this case UCAC4) so a real exposure can provide more deeper look.